 have taken indoor flying to a new level.

 Of course, rc airplanes like these haven't completely taken over the gymnasium.
 Indoor flying meets will always include the smaller free flight planes; indeed, many indoor enthusiasts shun the new breed of micro radio control aircraft and I know of more than one monthly meet that won't let an rc airplane or helicopter through the door!

 Flying model aircraft indoors isn't restricted to airplanes.
-Electric RC helicopters have also become smaller and more 'flyer-friendly' in recent years, and the choice of helicopters available now is quite staggering.
+Electric RC helicopters and especially drones have also become very popular, and the choice of such aircraft available now is quite staggering.

-Micro-size coaxial rc helicopters like the Blade mCX and mCX S300 make indoor flying around the home a very realistic option, while micro single rotor rc helicopters such as the Blade mSR and Walkera 4#3B are perfectly suited to those same indoor flying venues that the planes shown further up the page are.
+Micro-size coaxial rc helicopters like the Blade mCX and mCX S300 make indoor flying around the home a very realistic option, while micro single rotor rc helicopters are perfectly suited to those same indoor flying venues that the planes shown further up the page are.

 Traditionally indoor flying meetings take place during the winter months when the weather isn't so good for outdoor flying.
 Below is a short video to show a typical rc indoor meeting...

 Whatever your taste in model aircraft, indoor flying is there to be tried!
 Nowadays, the array of rc aircraft capable of being flown indoors is vast and ever-growing.
 Whether you're into airplanes, helicopters or even blimps, there's an aircraft out there to suit your needs.